redstone-finance/redstone-docs/docs/avs/running-avs-operator.md

 - **Operator's Private Key**: the private key must be provided to authenticate and secure the operator account.
 The private key should be provided twice: as a private key and as a signing key.
 - **AVS Governance Contract Address**: the following contract address should be entered: [0xBA7A7CaEE3b1ed84a98dBc20Ea20fe21FE7D557e](https://holesky.etherscan.io/address/0xBA7A7CaEE3b1ed84a98dBc20Ea20fe21FE7D557e).

+## Step 2: Getting Whitelisted as an Operator

+To finalize your eligibility as an operator, you must be added to the operator whitelist.

+Join the designated Telegram channel for AVS operators: https://t.me/+DlrNvuknRXM3MDgx, and contact the administrators through the channel to submit your request.

-## Step 2: Preparing the Configuration File
+## Step 3: Preparing the Configuration File

 The next step involves creating a configuration file that will define the essential parameters needed for the operator to function correctly within the RedStone AVS network.
 This configuration file, named `.env`, should contain the following content: